macdougt/articles/communication/software_evaluation.md

 - Applicability to workforce skill set/knowledge base
   - Does the software fit the intended users/maintainers (e.g. if the software is written in Go and requires tweaking do I have the correct knowledge base to handle the work)

+- Extensibility
+  - Are there extension points available (e.g. plugin architecture)

 - Simple to use for user (if applicable)
   - strong documentation
   - intuitive, discoverable UI